 Nutrition consultation to assess nutritional requirements.

 What to Tell the Family

-HIV infection is not currently curable but is rather a chronic disease manageable with ART.
+HIV infection is not currently curable but is manageable with antiretroviral therapy.
 Progressive immunosuppression and life-threatening, opportunistic infections can be greatly diminished through a combination of medications and a healthful diet.
-Emotional support from family, friends, and community, and psychotherapeutic treatments, may provide additional immune benefits for persons with HIV.
+Emotional support from family, friends, and community, plus psychotherapeutic treatments, may provide additional immune benefits for persons with HIV.
 Family members can encourage healthy lifestyle changes through diet, regular exercise, and abstinence from tobacco and alcohol.

 - Donoval BA, Landay AL, Moses S, et al. HIV-1 target cells in foreskins of African men with varying histories of sexually transmitted infections.
 Am J Clin Pathol.
 2006;125(3):386-91.
 [PMID:16613341]